kikalore/mlfs-book/README.md

 * A training pipeline to create and update a predictive model.

 * A batch inference pipeline to generate daily forecasts.

+### Folder organisation
+The files for grades A are the ones provided in the main folder, moreover we provided also the files for grade C and E in their respective folders, for completeness.
 ### Technology used

 * Feature Store: Hopsworks